aksnzhy/xlearn_doc/demo.rst

 You can find the data used in this demo in the path ``/demo/regression/house_price/``.

-More demo in xLearn is coming soon.
+More Demo in xLearn is coming soon.

  .. toctree::
    :hidden: